pietroppeter/blog/notes.md

+# 2023-10-30

+## leftover for next post

+- [ ] use a blog theme (posts)
+- [ ] deploy with CI
+- [ ] style code snippets

 ## ihwd theme + post recursing0

 - content0: content written in Toceno (minus schedule)
 - ihwd0: center text and limit width
 - content1: fix text and links. fix wording of rules
+- colors, spacing and that's about it
+- [ ] ah the date!
+- [ ] et-font?

 ## on ark

-- issue: site.py clashes with PyLance :/
+- issue: site.py clashes with PyLance :/ (can change to config.py!)
-- lib is ignored but maybe it shouldn't? unignored partially
+- lib is ignored but maybe it shouldn't? unignored partially (and changed to themes)
 - should I remove the menu in inc? done
 - should I rename out to docs?